ingointo/C-R-U-D-Front-End/README.md

 ## Available Scripts

-Fake API using Crud Operatioons Front-End Medicine Store In the project directory, you can run:
+Fake API using Crud Operatioons Front-End Medicine Store.\
+In the project directory, you can run:

 ### `json-server --watch db.json`